-- 14. A Person is guilty of an offence under this paragraph who damages, hinders, interferes with or does any act which is likely to damage, hinder or interfere with, or the carrying on of a necessary service contrary to section 3 (d) of the National Security Act, 1970. - 15.
-Any person who, in the commission of any offence, other than assault or robbery or any other offence punishable with death or imprisonment for life, uses a firearm or any explosive materials is guilty of an offence under this paragraph. - 16.
-A Person is guilty of an offence under this paragraph who- - (a) unlawfully captures, hunts or traps animals in a game reserve or game-controlled area:
+12. A person commits an offence under this paragraph who damages, hinders, interferes with or does any act which is likely to damage, hinder or interfere with, or the carrying on of a necessary service contrary to section 3(d) of the National UNGANO Security Act.

+Using firearms, etc.

+13. Any person who, in the commission of any offence, other than assault or robbery or any other offence punishable with death or imprisonment of life, uses a firearm or any explosive materials commits an offence under this paragraph.